gordoste/d1_mini_wifi_psu/README.md

 + *ip* - the IP of the PC running the GUI.
 + *ssid* - the SSID of the WiFi network to connect to (overrides the hardcoded value)
-+ *password* - the password of the WiFi network to connect to (overrides the hardcoded value)
++ *pass* - the password of the WiFi network to connect to (overrides the hardcoded value)

 To set these, connect to the PSU on port 23 and enter the parameter name followed by a space and then the desired value.
 The value will be saved to the flash filesystem so that it is restored after reboot.